 Top 10 Free Things to Do in Batumi

 Batumi is a very charming city, full of new and old architecture, gorgeous street art, fancy hotels and restaurants, and quirky buildings.
 The city itself might not seem big, but exploring everything by foot will exhaust you.
-There are modern buses that goes to main streets of Batumi, so you can easily hop on and off to the desired spot.
+There are modern buses that go to the main streets of Batumi, so you can easily hop on and off to the desired spot.
 Though, it goes without saying that you’ll find more interesting and unique places while wandering the streets on foot.

 Now it’s a 7km long walking and cycling trail that features many interesting statues, sculptures, and modern art.
 Walking in the boulevard in late afternoon or evening is one of the best ways to unwind and relax in the city.